 support the ongoing value-based work

 Food Security and Access to Resources are core values within the North Coast CE Program.
-The value-based assessments underway provide an understanding of current condition and barriers impacting NC Nations Food Security and Access to Resources.
+The value-based assessments underway provide an understanding of current conditions and barriers impacting NC Nations Food Security and Access to Resources.

 A primary goal of the program is addressing these barriers while also managing healthy ecosystems and communities.